MicrosoftDocs/sql-docs/docs/reporting-services/tools/locate-start-reporting-services-tools-ssrs.md

 Before you can open the web portal, you must have sufficient permissions.
 Initially, only members of the local administrator group have permissions that provide access to web portal features.

 The pages and options that are available in the web portal depend on the role assignments of the current user.
-Users who have no permissions get an empty page.
-Users with permissions to view reports get links that they can select to open the reports.
-To learn more about permissions, see [Roles and permissions (Reporting Services)](../../reporting-services/security/roles-and-permissions-reporting-services.md).
+Users who have no permissions see an empty page.
+Users with permissions to view reports get links to those reports.
+To learn more about permissions, see [Roles and permissions in Reporting Services](../../reporting-services/security/roles-and-permissions-reporting-services.md).

 For instructions for starting the web portal, see the [Get started](../web-portal-ssrs-native-mode.md#get-started) section of [What is the report server web portal (native mode)?](../web-portal-ssrs-native-mode.md).